 There are a couple of things that can be both advantageous and disadvantageous to this calculation of an applicant’s high school GPA.
 One huge advantage of this method is that it more or less gives an applicant a grace period for transitioning from middle school to high school.
 This means that if an applicant doesn’t have the greatest freshman year, he or she can still recover his or her high school GPA by performing the next two years.
 In addition, this allows applicants to avoid cramming harder classes than they aren’t prepared for into their freshman year and instead take those courses along the recommended route.

 In addition, only taking up to 8 semesters of honors points from AP’s and honor classes makes it so that people at schools without many AP classes won’t be put at a severe disadvantage to applicants with a lot more opportunities.
 This means that even if someone at a very affluent high school were to take fifteen or more AP’s, their advantage would not give them a significant edge over applicants at lower privileged schools.
 In a way, this method ensures a more standardized system for all students by using a standardized high school GPA.

-Although it seems rather unorthodox, there is a certain rationale to what UC’s are trying to accomplish with this adjusted high school GPA.
+Although it seems rather unorthodox, there is a certain rationale to what UC’s are trying to accomplish.
+The UC’s calculate GPA with this adjusted high school weighting system.
 It allows for a certain amount of wiggle room when it comes to applicants taking classes during their freshman year which relieves pressure for rising sophomores who didn’t perform well in the year before.
 In addition, it limits the amount of honor points earned in order to make it an equal playing field between individual high schools that have high AP class discrepancy.
 These two factors are key in both understanding how UC’s observe GPA and encouraging those who didn’t do well freshman year.